 - Advanced leadership

-A master’s degree in Human Resources will qualify candidates for positions such as these (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+A master’s degree in human resources will qualify candidates for positions such as these:

 - Human Resources Director with Providence Health and Services in Anchorage – MBA/MS is a preferred qualification